OtabekAz/qa5-project/_DOCS/user/register.md

 * Numbers of characters in the field - unlimited.

 #### English level

-This field is to obtain information on the user’s English proficiency level.
+This field is to obtain information on the user's English proficiency level.
 Offered 9 items:
 * Zero
 * Beginner